gitcla/auth-one/auth-service/README.md

 # TODO

+- Use routing to configure endpoints
 - Generate production quality build
 - Implement invalidate for logout purposes
 - Implement invalidate-all for security purposes
-- Use PEM certificates for token sign and validation
 - Use a REDIS or Mongo Database to store users data and issued tokens